 The Nutrition Timeline for People with DMD

+The nutrition timeline shows people with DMD’s nutritional needs changing as they grow up.
 As Duchenne progresses, nutritional issues also change.
 It’s important to ensure that people’s nutritional needs are met, whilst recognising that being overweight and being underweight carry health issues for people with DMD

 Childhood